caiodelgadonew/books-pyapi/infra/README.md

 The endpoints are protected to security groups enabling access only to the ports needed by the loadbalacer and application.

-When the ec2 application inits, it bootstraps the instalation of Docker and the `books-pyapi` into a docker-compose that get the application alive.
+When the ec2 instance inits, it bootstraps the instalation of Docker and the `books-pyapi` into a docker-compose that get the application alive.

 > Please note that the application can take some time to became ready since there's healthchecks for the target group and also containers.